-Atkins has produced a study on the relationship between wellness and productivity – the underlying data research was conducted by researchers from Imperial College London, in partnership with Atkins, and seeks to examine how human-centred design can promote improved health and wellbeing with further benefits in terms of greater productivity.READ STUDY
+Atkins has produced a study on the relationship between wellness and productivity – the underlying data research was conducted by researchers from Imperial College London in partnership with Atkins, and seeks to examine how human-centred design can promote improved health and wellbeing with spin-off benefits in terms of greater productivity.LATEST STUDY

 Combined views of nature & daylighting can improve productivity & absenteeism up to 6.5%.
 (Ihab M.K.
 Elzeyadi, 2011)

 6% reduction in measured stress by improving social cohesion in the workplace through layout design.
 (Pilot study for Bank of America: Waber B.(2013) )

 Mental health problems cost UK Employers £26 billion each year.(CIPD factsheets 2015)